Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Nonlinear Inverse Problems and Forward Models

 In Figure \ref{fig:bpm_forward}, we show the implementation of $\M H_{\text{bpm}}$ as a directed acyclic graph. \\

-\textbf{Complete Forward Model:} We assume that the sample is illuminated with $Q$ incident plane waves $\{u_{q}^{\text{in}}\}_{q \in \{1, \ldots, Q\}}$ and the corresponding measurements are $\{\M y_q \in \C^{M'}\}_{q \in \{1, \ldots, Q\}}$.
-These measurements are related to the RI variation $\M s$ of the sample through the BPM forward model in \eqref{eq:bpm_single_forward}.
-We define a stacked measurement vector as $\M y = [\M y_1, \ldots, \M y_Q] \in \R^M$ ($M = QM'$).
-This allows us to rewrite the complete forward model in the form of \eqref{eq:nonlinear_forward_general} where the operator $\M H$ consists of applying $\M H_{\text{bpm}}$ with all the different illuminations and concatenating the outputs into a single vector.
+\textbf{Complete Forward Model.} We assume that the sample is illuminated with $Q$ incident plane waves $\{u_{q}^{\text{in}}\}_{q \in \{1, \ldots, Q\}}$ and that the corresponding measurements are $\{\M y_q \in \C^{M'}\}_{q \in \{1, \ldots, Q\}}$.
+These measurements are related to the RI contrast $\M s$ of the sample through the BPM forward model in \eqref{eq:bpm_single_forward}.
+We define a stacked measurement vector as $\M y = (\M y_1, \ldots, \M y_Q) \in \R^M$ ($M = QM'$).
+This allows us to rewrite the complete forward model in the form of \eqref{eq:nonlinear_forward_general}, where the operator $\M H$ consists of the application of $\M H_{\text{bpm}}$ with all the illuminations and the concatenation of the outputs into a single vector.